baasbox/docs/console.rst

 13. DB Management: you can create backup of your DB and import/export

 14. Roles: you can view and create roles for users

+15. Files: here you will find the files you have uploaded and you will be able to manage them and work on them

 NOTE: you can hide all tables/sections that have the up-arrow button on the right.